Last updated on

 - Knuckle: The cylindrical section in the middle, where the leaves meet.
 This is the part that allows the door to move.

-- Sleeves: the round pieces that make up the knuckle which hold the pin in place.
+- Sleeves: the round pieces that make up the knuckle that hold the pin in place.

 - Leaf: also known as the wing, it’s the flat part of the hinge that is screwed into the door and frame to attach the door to the frame.